Fixed Income

 Head of Credit Research, Municipal Fixed Income

-Yields & Valuations
+Yields & Valuations: Steepening Continues

 Source: Goldman Sachs Asset Management.
 Bloomberg.
-As of May 31, 2025.
+As of July 31, 2025.

 Source: Goldman Sachs Asset Management.
 Bloomberg.
-As of May 31, 2025.
+As of July 31, 2025.

 Source: Goldman Sachs Asset Management.
 Bloomberg.
-As of May 31, 2025.
+As of July 31, 2025.

 Credit Research Spotlight